SRI-CSL/radler/examples/android/README.rst

     adb push touch /data/data
     adb push detector /data/data

-Run touch radler node on your Android device.
+Run touch Radler node on your Android device.
 On your workstation, connect to you Android device Via ADB.

 ::